Unstructured-IO/unstructured/docs/source/bricks.rst

 * Text that does not contain a verb cannot be narrative text
 * Text that exceeds the specified caps ratio cannot be narrative text.
 The threshold is configurable with the ``cap_threshold`` kwarg.
 To ignore this check, you can set ``cap_threshold=1.0``.
-You may want to ignore this check when dealing with text that is all caps.
 You can also set the threshold by using the ``NARRATIVE_TEXT_CAP_THRESHOLD`` environment variable.
 The environment variable takes precedence over the kwarg.
+* The cap ratio test does not apply to text that is all uppercase.

 Examples: